Goufix/oi-sale-system/README.md

-# 🏬 Repos Fetcher
+# 🏬 Oi Sale System

-Fetch the repositories for a given user.
+Shows informations about the sales made by _Oi_ salespeople and another util informations

 ## 📖 Other Information